ajonno/WhizzBangMaps/README.md

 Note: app wont re-render the shortest path points if for example you change location / have a significant location change whilst the app is running on device.
 You would need to re-start the app.
 Would be nice addition tho.

+Limited error handling code.
+Would add additional in prod app.

 Had fun with this, enjoy the map(ping) app!